Royal Dutch Shell pulls plug on Arctic exploration

 The decision is also the latest in a series of setbacks for projects in the Arctic to find oil and gas deposits estimated at 20 percent of the world's undiscovered resources.

-Earlier this year, Norway's Statoil postponed its Arctic Johan Castberg project again and in 2012 Russia's Gazprom, together with Total and Statoil, scrapped the Shtokman gas project in the Arctic Barents Sea.
+Earlier this year, Norway's Statoil (STL.OL) postponed its Arctic Johan Castberg project again and in 2012 Russia's Gazprom, together with Total (TOTF.PA) and Statoil, scrapped the Shtokman gas project in the Arctic Barents Sea.

 "Arctic exploration has been a clear casualty of the oil price slump," said Peter Kiernan, oil and gas analyst at the Economist Intelligence Unit.